Carbon dioxide angiography

 Carbon dioxide angiography is a diagnostic radiographic technique in which a carbon dioxide (CO2) based contrast medium is used - unlike traditional angiography where the contrast medium normally used is iodine based – to see and study the body vessels.
-Since CO2 is a non-radio-opaque contrast medium, angiographic procedures need to be performed in subtraction angiography (DSA).
+Since CO2 is a non-radio-opaque contrast medium, angiographic procedures need to be performed in digital subtraction angiography (DSA).

 History

 The use of carbon dioxide as a contrast agent goes back to 1920s when the gas was used to visualize retroperitoneal structures.
 In the 1950s and early 1960s, CO2 was injected intravenously to delineate the right atrium for the detection of pericardial effusion.
 This imaging technique developed from animal and clinical studies which demonstrated that CO2 was safe and well tolerated with venous injections.
 In the early 1970s, Dr. Hawkins and Dr. Cho started using and studying CO2 as a contrast agent also for peripheral vascular imaging and intervention.
 With the advent of digital subtraction angiography (DSA) technique in 1980s, CO2 has evolved into a safe and useful alternative contrast agent in both arteriography and venography.
 Because of its lack of renal toxicity and allergic potential, CO2 is a preferred contrast agent in patients with renal failure or iodinated contrast medium allergy, and particularly in patients who require large volumes of contrast medium for complex endovascular procedures.